- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 By law, all employees and self-employed people must contribute to an insurance fund for their healthcare in Brussels as part of the normal social security enrolment process.

-There are also special health insurance plans which have been designed specifically for expats and are valid in several countries.
+There are also special health insurance plans designed specifically for expats and valid in several countries.
 New arrivals should investigate whether they qualify for non-resident tax status.
-If this is the case, they may not be required to contribute to national social security, in which case they will probably be covered by their employer’s healthcare plan.
+If this is the case, they may not be required to contribute to national social security, in which case their employer’s healthcare plan will probably cover them.

 Below is a list of some of the most popular hospitals in Brussels for expats.